 Your vehicle’s electrical system connects to the battery so you can start your car, listen to music, turn on your headlights and more.
 Since the electrical system also controls the lights on your dashboard, your brake lights, interior lights and other important processes, you should keep a close eye on its health.
-If you’re not sure where to start, consider the components that make up your electric system.
+If you’re not sure where to start, call 12th Street Auto Care Center, your local Sioux Falls, SD auto repair shop.
+Our ASE-certified mechanics are happy to provide auto electrical services.
+If you’d like to take a look at your car’s electrical system personally, consider the components that make up your electric system.

 Your car battery is the heartbeat of your vehicle.
 Without it, the interior lights wouldn’t turn on when you open the door and you wouldn’t be able to start your car.
 Depending on usage and climate, car batteries can last up to three years.
 If the weather is extremely cold, the lifespan of your battery will be shortened.
 But if you live in a very hot environment, your battery life will also be cut short.
 Many batteries come with warranties so if they lose power and can’t be recharged, you get a brand new battery — no questions asked.